6br/hgb_demo/README.md

 streamlit run hgb.py
 ```

-HGB_BIN is usually located at `/dir/to/cloned/hgb/target/release/hgb`.
+hgb binary is usually located at `/dir/to/cloned/hgb/target/release/hgb`.
 Specify HGB_BIN, otherwise set the path to hgb as `export PATH=$PATH:/dir/to/hgb/`.

 ## Getting started on `hgb_draw`